Chahat08/Chahat08.github.io/_projects/4_project.md

     Area-preserving OT mapping of a capsule.
 </div>

-We can use raytracing to finally generate the texture for a conformal map in a scene.
+Ray tracing can then be used to generate textures based on these corrected conformal mappings.

 <div class="row">
     <div class="col-sm-4 mt-3 mt-md-0">